TheDevilOnLine/API-PHP-Client/README.md

 [![Latest Stable Version](http://img.shields.io/packagist/v/seoshop/seoshop-php.svg)](https://packagist.org/packages/seoshop/seoshop-php)
 ![License](http://img.shields.io/badge/license-MIT-green.svg)

-# SEOshop PHP API client
+# SEOshop PHP API client ++
-This package is a convenience wrapper to communicate with the SEOshop REST-API.
+This package is a convenience wrapper to communicate with the SEOshop REST-API, modified and ammended by DotCommerce.

 ## Installation
 For the installation of the client, there are 2 ways.
 The composer way is preferable, but not always possible.